t-keazirian/My-NYT-Books-App/README.md

 ### The "Why"

-**Vite** - I chose Vite for it's quick setup and fast development environment
+**Vite** - I chose Vite for it's quick setup and fast development environment.

-**React Router DOM** I chose React Router DOM as an accessible way to manage navigation, and it integrates seamlessly with Vite
+**React Router DOM** I chose React Router DOM as an accessible way to manage navigation, and it integrates seamlessly with Vite.

 **Tailwind CSS** I have experience working with Tailwind on prior projects.
 It is used for responsive design, and minimizes the need for writing all CSS by hand.
 I like being able to apply styles directly in my components.

 **NYT and Google Books API** I love to read - and my favorite book is currently at #1 on the NYT Best Sellers list.
-I thought this would be a fun way to display a list of books for others to consider.
+I thought this would be a fun way to display a list of books for others to consider, and allow the user to dig into each book for more details.